timescale/docs/about/pricing-and-account-management.md

 * **Cost efficiency**: by aligning our pricing with the value delivered, we ensure that you get the most out of every dollar spent.
 Our goal is to help you achieve more with less.

-Using self-hosted TimescaleDB and our open-source products is still free.
+Using $SELF_LONG and our open-source products is still free.

-This page explains tiered pricing plans for Timescale Cloud, and how to easily manage your Timescale account.
+This page explains tiered pricing plans for $CLOUD_LONG, and how to easily manage your
+$COMPANY account.

 ## How plans work